NilsGolembiewski/mass-information-retrieval-tool/README.md

 ```

 *   Replace `config.yaml` with the actual path to your configuration file if it's different or located elsewhere (the default is `config.yaml` in the current directory).
-*   The script will read the input CSV, query Gemini for each item in the specified `key_column`, attempt to parse and validate the results according to the `schema`, and save the enriched data to the `output_csv`.
+*   The script will read the input CSV, query Gemini for each item identified by the combination of values in the specified `key_columns`, attempt to parse and validate the results according to the `schema`, and save the enriched data to the `output_csv`.
 *   Progress and any errors will be logged to the console.

 ## Example Usage (Using `example_data`)